 Hiring is a complicated and multi-layered process and demands to summon the very best of human and technological skills.
 From managing the logistical aspect to ensuring the sanctity of the exercise itself, hiring is complicated and involves several stages.

-In the established process, BPO companies evaluate the candidates’ English-speaking skills by hiring Voice and Accent (VNA) trainers/assessors.
+In the established process, BPO companies mandate a language assessment test to evaluate the English-speaking skills and undertake an English language test of the candidates by hiring Voice and Accent (VNA) trainers/assessors.
 They are professionals trained in a specific English framework called the ‘Common European Framework of Reference for Languages’ (CEFR) (For the uninitiated, CEFR is a set of guidelines used to determine the achievements of learners of foreign languages throughout Europe and now, increasingly, the world over.)
-While these trainers/assessors may be trained on other frameworks, they are primarily trained on the CEFR framework, a common standard for English evaluation guidelines.
+While these trainers/assessors may be trained on other frameworks, they are primarily trained on the CEFR framework, a common standard for English testing system guidelines or the English language testing system.

-However, this process is not rigid and has its nuances.
+However, this process of giving an English competency test is not rigid and has its nuances.
 Over the years, each company/organization has built and developed its own set of nuances and best practices to make hiring a seamless and hassle-free exercise.
 They subject candidates to multiple rounds of screening using VNA trainers/assessors who have a defined set of processes to make hiring decisions.

 Given these constraints in scaling the VNA-led process quickly and in a financially viable manner, BPOs usually rely on automated English assessment tools to aid the evaluation process for hiring the right set of candidates.

 BPOs routinely face the challenges mentioned above.
-However, there is a tool available on the marketplace to address these pain-points by auto-evaluating the candidates’ English-speaking skills and simulating the VNA experience.
+However, there is a tool available on the marketplace to address these pain-points by auto-evaluating the candidates’ English-speaking skills and simulating the VNA experience, offering a Language proficiency test online.
 An Artificial Intelligence (AI)-based automatic English evaluation tool can bypass the problem faced by BPOs in undertaking mass hiring by employing VNA trainers/assessors.
+Such a tool uses an English pronunciation test software to address the challenges detailed above.

 SpeechX is a video-proctored assessment that analyzes a candidate’s proficiency across two key dimensions – the ability to listen and to articulate clearly.
 It reviews linguistics to identify correct and incorrect information in the candidate’s speech and detects errors in reading sentences and extempore speech.
 It also undertakes para-linguistic voice analytics to measure the quality and clarity of a candidate’s statements.

-As a VNA trainer determines a candidate’s employability based on his/her guidelines designed on the CEFR framework, SpeechX, too, simulates a VNA trainer.
+As a VNA trainer determines a candidate’s employability based on his/her guidelines designed on the CEFR framework, SpeechX, too, simulates a VNA trainer by giving an English language test online.
 SpeechX provides a rating to the candidate on the lines of a VNA trainer to establish the level of the candidate’s English proficiency and employability.
 It checks for critical parameters of pronunciation, grammar, fluency, and listening skills, factoring in the nuances examined by VNA trainers, thereby simulating the entire process.

+It was put together at the beginning of the 1990s by the Council of Europe to foster continent-wide collaboration among language teachers.
 The CEFR framework is one of the many frameworks to assess a non-native English speaker’s English-speaking proficiency.
-It was designed at the beginning of the 1990s by the Council of Europe to foster continent-wide collaboration among language teachers.
 It is interesting to note that as the framework was designed for all European languages, it can also be applied to test a person’s French or Spanish-speaking skills!

-The framework has three core dimensions of language activities, domains in which they occur and competencies drawn when engaged.
+The framework has three core dimensions of language activities- domains in which they occur and competencies that are drawn when engaged.
 It principally divides learners into three segments, which is then further divided into six levels of language proficiency.
 The three segments include basic users, independent users, and proficient users.
 A basic user is also categorized into two levels, i.e., A1 (beginner) and A2 (elementary).
 An independent user is classified into B1 (intermediate) and B2 (upper-intermediate).
 Similarly, a proficient user is bracketed into C1 (advanced) and C2 (proficiency).
-A CEFR test determines the competency level and provides a score to the candidate, which is utilized to decide his/her employability.
+A CEFR test determines the level of competency and provides a score to the candidate, which is utilized to decide on his/her employability.

 SpeechX has incorporated the elements of CEFR and condensed them into four components of listening, comprehension, grammar, and fluency.